thinx-cloud/broker/goauth/README.md

 # Mosquitto Go Auth

 Mosquitto Go Auth is an authentication and authorization plugin for the Mosquitto MQTT broker.
+The name is terrible, I know, but it's too late to change it.
+And, you know: naming, cache invalidation, off-by-one errors and whatnot.

 # Current state

-I don't use Mosquitto or any other MQTT broker and haven't in a very long time, nor do I have a need for them or this plugin.
-I do maintain it still and will try to keep doing so.
-This is the list of status, current work and priorities:

 - The plugin is up to date and is compatible with the recent [2.0 Mosquitto version](https://mosquitto.org/blog/2020/12/version-2-0-0-released/).
-- Delayed work on disabling superusers is not yet ready.
 - Bug reports will be attended as they appear and will take priority over any work in progress.
 - Reviewing ongoing PRs is my next priority.
 - Feature requests are the lowest priority.
 Unless they are a super easy win in importance and implementation effort, I'll accept contributions and review
   PRs before considering implementing them myself.

 ### Intro

 This is an authentication and authorization plugin for [mosquitto](https://mosquitto.org/), a well known open source MQTT broker.
 It's written (almost) entirely in Go: it uses `cgo` to expose mosquitto's auth plugin needed functions, but internally just calls Go to get everything done.

 It is greatly inspired in [jpmens'](https://github.com/jpmens) [mosquitto-auth-plug](https://github.com/jpmens/mosquitto-auth-plug).